-When he approached and told me he was looking for a new secretary, it was the first time he personally asked for my help.
+When he approached and told me he was looking for a new secretary, it was the first time he asked for my help.
 I didn’t want to let him down.
-So I recommended him, someone, I personally knew.
-Someone I was confident would be great for the job.
-And it wasn’t in sense nepotism since Zoey Curtis was my sister’s best friend.
+So, I recommended him a person I knew who was confident and can handle the task, which was Julian Hawksley himself.
+And the job was obviously second.
+It wasn’t in sense nepotism since Zoey Curtis was my sister’s best friend.

-And on cue, bright an early as always, the lovers exited the elevator.
-A glowing smile greeted me as they approached the reception desk.
+And on cue, bright and early as always, the lovers exited the elevator.
+Their glowing smile greeted me as they approached the reception desk.

 “Morning, Amy,” Zoey said, while Julian nodded in greeting.

 I noticed their interlaced fingers.
-It was rare to see to openly intimate in the office.
-There something happening here I haven’t heard yet.
+It was rare to see them openly intimate in the office.
+Something had happened I haven’t heard yet.

 “Good morning, Zoey.
 Mr. Hawksley,” I greeted calmly.
 “How was your weekend?
 Did you manage to get some rest?”
-I lightly interrogated, trying to know what I missed.
+I lightly interrogated, trying to gauge what I missed.

 “We did,” Zoey beamed and coyly peered at Julian, giving him a flirty wink.